flug/bootstrap_wordpress/readme.md

 * Starter theme
 * Learning how Wordpress does its stuff
-* Anything else that you can think of.
+* Anything else that you can think of